microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/passwordauthenticationmethod-resetpassword.md

   "tocPath": ""
 }-->

-## Example: system-generated password
+### Example 2: System-generated password

-The following is an example of how to call this API when the caller does not submit a password.
+The following example shows how to call this API when the caller does not submit a password.

-### Request
+#### Request

 The following is an example of the request.
 <!-- {